 A data breach occurs when personal information, in any format, held by an agency or organisation is lost or subjected to unauthorised access, modification, disclosure or other misuse or interference.
 The primary cause of a data breach is not limited to malicious or criminal attack, such as theft or hacking, but may arise from internal errors or failure to follow information handling policies that cause accidental loss or disclosure.

-The Notifiable Data Breaches (NDB) scheme under Part IIIC of the Australia Privacy Act 1988 (Privacy Act) establishes requirements for entities in responding to data breaches.
-The NDB scheme applies to all agencies and organisations with existing personal information security obligations under the Privacy Act from 22 February 2018.
-This includes YMCA NSW.
+The Notifiable Data Breaches (NDB) scheme under Part IIIC of the Australia Privacy Act 1988 establishes requirements for entities in responding to data breaches.
+The NDB scheme applies to all agencies and organisations with existing personal information security obligations under the Privacy Act from 22 February 2018, including YMCA NSW.

-The NDB scheme requires agencies and organisations to notify particular individuals and the OAIC about an ‘eligible data breach’.
+The NDB scheme requires agencies and organisations to notify particular individuals and the Office of the Australian Information Commissioner (OAIC) if an ‘eligible data breach’ occurs.
 A data breach is eligible if it’s likely to result in serious harm (psychological, emotional, physical, reputational or other forms of harm) to any of the individuals to whom the information relates.
-The eligible data breach provision applies to the information outlined in the subsections 1.1 & 1.2 of this policy that YMCA NSW collects for both its customers and staff:
+The eligible data breach provision applies to the information outlined in subsections 1.1 and 1.2 of this policy:

 We take all reasonable steps to ensure that the personal information we collect, use and disclose is accurate, complete, up-to-date and relevant.
-However, the accuracy of that information depends to a large extent on the information you provide to us.
+However, the accuracy of that information depends on the information you provide to us.

 We recommend that you: